README

 notifications/tools/list_changed)

+After each reload, the watcher re-reads the root's watch state so newly included local Taskfiles start being watched and removed ones stop being watched.
 File system events are debounced (~200 ms) to avoid redundant reloads during rapid edits.
-The watcher runs for the lifetime of the server and is cleaned up on shutdown.
+Watchers run for the lifetime of the root and are cancelled on root removal or server shutdown.

 Error Handling